-Owen reported that the Bureau revising its homepage after receiving input from Job Center of Wisconsin staff that the page was difficult for career seekers to navigate.
-The Bureau agreed because the homepage was designed to serve sponsors, the Bureau's primary customers.
-In addition, many users commented that pages were wordy and "draconian."
+Josh reported that the Bureau is developing a revised version of its homepage.
+The revisions were prompted by input from Job Center of Wisconsin staff that the page was difficult for career seekers to navigate.
+The Bureau agreed because the page was designed to serve the Bureau's primary customers: sponsors.
+In addition, many users commented that many pages were too wordy and "draconian."